Neko-Box-Coder/ssTest/README.md

 ## 📦️ Installation

 Just include `ssTest.hpp` into your project
+To disable color output, either `#ssTEST_NO_COLOR_OUTPUT 1` before the include or set it in cmake option

 ## 🏃 Quick Start
 Here is a quick example of what ssTest looks like in a simple example.